kreier/nano-gpt/README.md

 ## Deep Learning for Computer Vision - 2016 Andrej Karpathy

 A [great talk about Deep Learning](https://www.youtube.com/watch?v=u6aEYuemt0M) by Andrej Karpathy from September 25, 2016 explains in detail and clarity the different layers in AlexNet and further develpments.
+Here is an overview of the layers for AlexNet, and a [benchmark tests](https://github.com/MrYxJ/calculate-flops.pytorch) the FLOPS for each layer with your current GPU is shown below:

 | layer     | size      | architecture                        |    memory | parameter |
 |-----------|-----------|-------------------------------------|----------:|----------:|